pycontribs/ruyaml/_doc/pyyaml.rst

 Before versions are pushed to PyPI, ``tox`` is invoked, and has to pass, on all supported Python versions, on PyPI as well as flake8/pep8

+API
+---

+Starting with 0.15 the API for using ``ruamel.yaml`` has diverged allowing easier addition of new features.

 .. include:: links.rst